Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Conclusions and Discussion

-To add important new information to this discussion, in Sec.\ IV we have presented new experimental data on the capacitance measurements in the Casimir setup using a micromechanical torsional oscillator \cite{4,15,17}.
-This setup includes a perfectly shaped sapphire sphere of a radius 200 times smaller than the lens radius in Refs.~\cite{8,11,12}.
+To add important new information to this discussion, in Sec.~4 we have presented new experimental data on the capacitance measurements in the Casimir setup using a micromechanical torsional oscillator.\cite{10,21,22,24} This setup includes a perfectly shaped sapphire sphere of a radius 200 times smaller than the lens radius in Refs.~\refcite{12,15,16}.
 The experimental data were carefully compared with the exact expression for the capacitance in a sphere-plane configuration.
-Different approximate representations for it, as discussed in Sec.~II, were also analyzed.
-It was shown that the experimental data for the capacitance measurement in the setup using a micromechanical torsional oscillator are in excellent agreement with the model of a perfect spherical surface.
-This provides additional confirmation for the high quality of the Au-coated sapphire sphere used in that experiment.
+Different approximate representations for it, as discussed in Sec.~2, were also analyzed.
+It was shown that the data for the capacitance measurement in the setup using a micromechanical torsional oscillator are in excellent agreement with the model of a perfect spherical surface.
+This provides additional confirmation for the high quality of the Au-coated micrometer-size sapphire sphere used in that experiment.

-One additional conclusion obtained in Sec.~IV is that by using the capacitance measurements and by fitting them to different theoretical expressions it may be difficult to conclude which expression is in better agreement with data.
-The reason is that the capacitance measurements unavoidably contain a contribution from the parasitic capacitances which cannot be calculated theoretically with sufficient accuracy and whose parameters are determined from the fit.
-This permits us to conclude that the capacitance measurements in the electrostatic calibrations of the Casimir setups should be considered as an auxiliary tool providing an opportunity to confirm the good quality of the spherical surface used, and the correctness in the determination of absolute separations.
-In so doing the fitting of the data of the electric force measurements to the exact theoretical expression remains the main tool of electrostatic calibration in experiments on measuring the Casimir force.
+One additional conclusion obtained in Sec.~4 is that by using the capacitance measurements and by fitting them to different theoretical expressions it may be difficult to conclude which expression is in better agreement with data due to the existence of parasitic capacitances.
+The reason is that a contribution from the parasitic capacitances is unavoidably contained in any capacitance measurement both in macro and microscales.
+This contribution cannot be calculated theoretically with sufficient accuracy and its parameters are determined from the fit.
+It can be concluded that in spite of the fact that capacitance and force are connected by Eq.~(\ref{eq3}) the capacitance measurements in the Casimir setups should be considered as only an auxiliary tool providing an opportunity to confirm the good quality of a micrometer-size spherical surface used.